rebeccapeltz/flask-cld-upload/BLOG.md

-# Using Flack to Create an API Data to Cloudinary
+# Using Flack to Create an API to Upload Data to Cloudinary

 [Code]()